This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prepare for a vaginal hysterectomy:

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
 You will need to stop taking aspirin 7 to 10 days before your procedure.
 You will need to stop taking NSAIDs 3 days before your procedure.
 You will also need to stop taking certain herbal supplements 7 days before your procedure.
 These include garlic, gingko biloba, and ginseng.
+Your provider may tell you to shower the night before your surgery.
+He or she may tell you to use a certain soap to help prevent a surgical site infection.
 Your provider will tell you what medicines to take or not take on the day of your surgery.
 You will be given an antibiotic through your IV to help prevent a bacterial infection.
 Arrange for someone to drive you home and stay with you after surgery.

 What will happen during a vaginal hysterectomy: